DataSF/datasf.github.io/blog/_posts/2016-12-09-holiday-data.md

 Instead of braving the airport and the stress of holiday travel why not stay here in SF!&nbsp; There is a multitude of free holiday activities open to the public.&nbsp; The below maps harnesses open data, APIs, and good ol fashioned google searching to identify some holiday activities for you and yours.
 {: .present-before-paste}

-See one of SF's publicly maintained Holiday Tree and Plants {: .present-before-paste}
+## See one of San Francisco's publicly maintained Holiday Tree and Plants
+{: .present-before-paste}

 Sure you could buy a pre-cut Christmas tree or pre-plucked Holly but why not check out one of the publicly maintained Christmas Trees and Plants.&nbsp; San Francisco has them all from Douglas Fir to English Holly.&nbsp; Thanks to an astoundingly detailed [Open Tree Map](http://urbanforestmap.org/about/) you can now know exactly where they are.
 The data powering the map is collected via the [Street Tree Census](http://sf-planning.org/everytreesf-%E2%80%93-street-tree-census), a project of [SF Planning](http://sf-planning.org/everytreesf-%E2%80%93-street-tree-census), [SF Public Works](http://sfpublicworks.org/services/urban-forest-plan), [Friends of the Urban Forest](http://www.fuf.net/), [Arbor Pro](http://www.arborprousa.com/), and volunteer tree mappers who are blessed with a year round giving spirit.
 See below map for locations.&nbsp; Note: The census is currently underway so only certain neighborhoods have been surveyed at this point.
 You can receive updates about the project from [here](http://urbanforestmap.org/blog/).
 {: .present-before-paste}

-Attend one of the many public holiday events
+## Attend one of the many public holiday events
 {: .present-before-paste}

 Why stop at trees when so many public Holiday events are occurring throughout the next few weeks.&nbsp; The below map identifies Christmas, Kwanzaa, and Hanukkah events, as well as general holiday activities.&nbsp; Information was collected via City of San Francisco department event calendars as well as [various](http://sanfrancisco.about.com/od/sfevents/tp/Free-Christmas-And-Holiday-Activities-And-Events-In-San-Francisco.htm) [online](http://redtri.com/san-francisco/kwanzaa-san-francisco/) [lists](http://sanfrancisco.cbslocal.com/top-lists/best-ways-to-celebrate-hanukkah-in-the-bay-area/) of public holiday events.